outerlooper/OuterlooperPress/README.md

 **OuterlooperPress** is an otherworldly **WordPress Theme** created for my own personal projects; from out here in the perimeter; just outside the loop; by a true ***Outerlooper*** dude in a good ***Outerlooper*** mood.

-**OuterlooperPress** is a **WordPress** *child theme* inheriting all of the core excellence bestowed upon us by **Twenty Twenty One** *parent theme* to ground us well as we fearlessly set course for *other dimensions unknown*.
-All the love and appreciation to **the team** for all of the amazing work, both seen and unseen.
+**OuterlooperPress** is a **WordPress** *child theme* inheriting all of the core excellence bestowed upon us by **Twenty Twenty One** *parent theme* in order to ground us well as we fearlessly set course for *other dimensions unknown*.
+Love and appreciation to **the team** for all of the amazing work, both seen and unseen.
 The glory is yours, the experience is ours, but the pleasure is all mine.

 May **The Source** Be Ever With You.
 Cheers!